hilfing/ChatbotAPI/NodeJS Package/Readme.md

  Do `npm i chatbotapi` and you are done.

  # How to use?
- There are only 2 commands in this package.(more will be added soon)
+ There are only 3 commands in this package.(more will be added soon)
  To use it just do
  ```
 bot = require('chatbotapi')
 bot.chatbotsetup("Brain ID", "API Key")
+console.log(bot.getcreds()) //Shows the Bot credentials entered with chatbotsetup
 bot.sendmsg("Hi")
   .then((res) => {
     console.log(res); // Print the data on the console